 Bio

-Forever Alone Guy is a character used to express loneliness and disappointment with life.
+Forever Alone Guy is a rage face used to express loneliness and disappointment with life.
 Creators of this variety of rage comic occasionally alter one word or both of the words “forever alone” for a more humorous effect.

 History